Between Sheets and Words

 Clara crossed her arms, as if she could shield herself from that proximity, from that rough voice that had always known how to make her tremble. — You can’t just show up here, like this, after three months, and think everything will be fixed with an apology.

-— I’m not asking for an apology — Rafael murmured, his fingers brushing her wrist, light as a feather. — I’m asking for a chance.
+— I’m not asking for forgiveness — Rafael murmured, his fingers brushing her wrist, light as a feather. — I’m asking for a chance.

 — Clara — he whispered, and the sound of her name on his lips was like a match struck in the dark.

 She opened her eyes.
-Rafael was so close she could see the raindrops sliding down his neck, disappearing beneath the collar of his wet shirt.
+Rafael was so close she could see the raindrops sliding down his neck, disappearing under the collar of his wet shirt.
 He was waiting.
-Waiting for her to push him away, to yell, to do anything but stand there, motionless, her heart pounding so hard it hurt.
+Waiting for her to push him away, to scream, to do anything but stand there, motionless, her heart pounding so hard it hurt.

 Then she did the one thing she shouldn’t have.